PagerDuty/go-pdagent/README.md

 ## Usage

 On first run we recommend running `pdagent init` to generate a default config file.
-By default this is created as `~/.pagerduty-agent.yaml` and includes options such as which address to run the server on, the client/server secret, and where the database should live.
+By default during local development this file will live in `~/.pdagent` along with any other artifacts.

 Once the config has been created, to start the daemon: